 What is actually the best golf ball?

-What is the best ball for an average golfer?
+What’s the best golf ball for an average golfer?

 What is the #1 ball in golf?